Common Snapping Turtle Skull

 Description

 Common Snapping Turtle Skull Replica measures 118mm or 4.7 in.
 Common Snapping Turtle Skull is museum quality polyurethane cast.
 Made in the USA.
 Cast of an original from a private collection.
 2-part skull (separate cranium and jaw).
-Our precise skull can be used as a teaching tool, museum skull exhibit, home décor skull, or office décor skull.
+Our precise reptile skulls can be used as a teaching tool, museum skull exhibit, home décor skull, or office décor skull.

 The Common Snapping Turtle or Chelydra serpentina is noted for its combative disposition when out of the water with its powerful beak-like jaws, and highly mobile head and neck (hence the specific name serpentina, meaning “snake-like”).